GraphingLib/GraphingLib/docs/handbook/histogram.rst

 Plotting fit residuals
 ----------------------

 You can create a Histogram from a previously created fit to display the residuals of said fit.
-Here is an example of how to create such a Histogram using the :py:meth:`~graphinglib.data_plotting_1d.Histogram.plot_residuals_from_fit` method:
+Here is an example of how to create such a Histogram using the :py:meth:`~graphinglib.Histogram.from_fit_residuals` method:

 .. plot::